To Get the Most Out of Your Temporary Employees, Use People Management Basics!

-As an employer of a fairly large team of temporary and contract employees, we pay close attention to what they report are elements in their “assignment satisfaction.”
-We try to have several conversations with them throughout their assignment, plus ask them to participate in a survey of their “assignment experience” when the assignment ends.
-What we’ve uncovered is that there are specific things that both PACE and our staffing clients can do with and for our employees while on assignment that make a big difference to employee’s “assignment satisfaction” and ultimately their performance.
-We think what we have learned is worth sharing with our employer clients.
+As an employer of a fairly large team of temporary and contract employees, we pay close attention to what they tell us are elements of their experience that most impacts their assignment satisfaction.
+We have multiple conversations with them throughout their assignment, plus ask them to participate in a survey of their “assignment experience” when the assignment ends.
+What we’ve uncovered is that there are specific things that both PACE and our employer clients can do while our employees are on assignment that make a big difference to their attitude towards their job, and ultimately their performance.
+We think what we have learned is worth sharing!

 What we have found is, there are some activities that happen on our employees first day of work that set the stage for higher levels of engagement (and productivity) down the road.